-The Project is a "project": fits the definition of a project as set out in the Canadian Environmental Assessment Act.
+The Project is a "project" as defined in section 2 of the Canadian Environmental Assessment Act.

-Fisheries and Oceans Canada (DFO) will be required to issue one or more authorizations under section 32 and subsection 35(2) of the Fisheries Act with respect to the Project.
-Transport Canada (TC) will also be required to issue one or more approvals under section 5 of the Navigable Waters Protection Act.
-The authorizations and approvals are described in the Law List Regulations under the federal Act.
-DFO and TC are responsible authorities as defined in section 2 of the federal Act and therefore must ensure that an EA of the Project is carried out before any Fisheries Act authorizations and Navigable Waters Protection Act approvals are issued.
+Fisheries and Oceans Canada (DFO) may be required to issue one or more authorizations under section 32 and subsection 35(2) of the Fisheries Act with respect to the Project.
+Transport Canada (TC) may also be required to issue one or more approvals under section 5 of the Navigable Waters Protection Act.
+The authorizations and approvals are described in the Law List Regulations under the Act.
+DFO and TC are responsible authorities as defined in section 2 of the Act and therefore must ensure that an EA of the Project is carried out before any Fisheries Act authorizations and Navigable Waters Protection Act approvals are issued.
+In addition, DFO, with EC, will be required to determine if the proposed work can be carried out in compliance with the prohibition on the deposit of deleterious substances into waters frequented by fish (s.36 of the Fisheries Act).